godotengine/godot-docs/classes/class_menubar.rst

 Description
 -----------

-New items can be created by adding :ref:`PopupMenu<class_PopupMenu>` nodes to his node.
+New items can be created by adding :ref:`PopupMenu<class_PopupMenu>` nodes to this node.

 .. rst-class:: classref-reftable-group